What is Aspirin?

 Aspirin overdose to a body can happen in two ways.

-Acute Overdose: When a person takes large amount/dose of aspirin at one time by accidentally or intentionally, then it is called an acute overdose.
+Acute Overdose: When a person takes a large amount/dose of aspirin at one time by accidentally or intentionally, then it is called an acute overdose.

 Chronic Overdose: If a normal/daily dose of aspirin to the body builds up over time and causes symptoms, then it is called a chronic overdose.
 It happens when you are dehydrated or if the kidneys are not functioning properly.
 Chronic overdoses usually happen to children and older people.